Explaining low l anomalies in the CMB power spectrum with resonant superstring excitations during inflation: Toroidal Compactification and the String Mass Spectrum

-In our previous paper \cite{Mathews15} we related the mass of the resonant particle to the scale $k^*$ and the number of $e$-folds ${\cal N_*}$ of inflation associated with that scale, based upon an assumed a general monomial inflation effective potential.
+In our previous paper \cite{Mathews15} we related the mass of the resonant particle to the scale $k^*$ and the number of $e$-folds ${\cal N_*}$ of inflation after the present associated scale left the horizon \cite{Liddle}.
+This follows for any general monomial inflation effective potential.
 That is, the resonance condition relates the mass $m$ to $\phi_*$ via,

 However, for a general monomial potential,

 there is an analytic solution for $\phi_*$ for a given scale in terms of the number of $e$-folds of inflation ${\cal N}_*$

 where ${\cal N}_* $ is the number of $e$-folds of inflation corresponding to a given scale $k_*$,